 Further along the Anita Garibaldi avenue, characterized by the great abundance of greenery and the beautiful Art Nouveau villas, built at the beginning of the twentieth century by the first vacationers, you then enter the heart of the seaside area.
 At the end of viale Anita Garibaldi you arrive at the seafront, viale Carducci.

 Thanks to a modern bike path along the seafront, one can cycle from Cesenatico to the municipality of Gatteo, arriving in Piazza Romagna mia, in Gatteo Mare.

 Here one will find the memorial stone dedicated to Secondo Casadei, the inventor of “Liscio” music, who plays his violin together with a verse of “Romagna Mia”, his most famous song.

-This song was composed in 1954 right here in Gatteo Mare, and more precisely in the house sited in Via I Maggio, on whose wall all the text can be red.
+This song was composed in 1954 right here in Gatteo Mare, and more precisely in the house located in Via I Maggio, on whose wall all the lyrics can be read.

 Our itinerary continues towards San Mauro Pascoli.
-Crossing the Romagna countryside, you arrive to Villa Torlonia of Pascoli memory: here the poet's father, Ruggero Pascoli, administered the possessions of Prince Alessandro Torlonia, one of the most important and extensive landed estates in Romagna.
+Crossing the Romagna countryside, you arrive at Villa Torlonia of Pascoli's memory: here the poet's father, Ruggero Pascoli, administered the possessions of Prince Alessandro Torlonia, one of the most important and extensive landed estates in Romagna.

 As you continue on your bike ride, you will reach the historic center of San Mauro Pascoli.
 The heart of the town encases the eighteenth-century municipal palace, in front of which is the former oratory of San Sebastiano.
-The visit keep on with the chapel of the Madonna dell' Acqua, built in 1616th , and the Museum of Casa Pascoli, a national monument since 1924.
+The visit keeps on with the chapel of the Madonna dell' Acqua, built in 1616 and the Museum of Casa Pascoli, a national monument since 1924.